Financial-Times/upp-provisioners/upp-factset-provisioner/README.md

 How to run:

+- Generate credentials for the IAM user `upp-factset-provisioner` in `content-test` aws account for a dev stack or in `content-prod` aws account for a staging/ prod stack.
-- Get the environment variables from the **User upp-factset-provisioner** LastPass note in the **Shared-UPP Credentials & Services Login Details** folder.
+- Get the environment variables from the **UPP Factset Provisioner** LastPass note in the **Shared-UPP Credentials & Services Login Details** folder.
 - Run the following docker command

 ```